bendrissou/glade-replication/README.md

 The files containing execution statistics are: `learn/results/info_*.txt`.

-Statistics on the synthesized grammars are stored in `learn/results/eval_*_grammar.txt`.
+Statistics on source and synthesized grammars are stored in `learn/results/eval_*_grammar.txt`.